 Can I use my own domain for a Claude artifact or ChatGPT canvas?

 Not directly through either tool.
 Claude and ChatGPT only host shared work on their own domains (claude.ai, chatgpt.com).
-To use your own domain, you need to either copy the source into a separate hosting setup, or use a deploy tool like InstaPods Import that takes the artifact URL and republishes it under a domain you control.
+To use your own domain, you need to either copy the source into a separate hosting setup, or use a deploy tool like InstaPods Import that republishes it under a domain you control.
+For a ChatGPT canvas you can hand it the share URL; for a Claude artifact, copy the source out of the code view and paste it in, because Claude no longer exposes the source at the URL.

 Which one should I use for coding?